-During fiscal year 2019, the District also had investments in nonnegotiable certificates of deposit.
+During fiscal year 2020, the District also had investments in nonnegotiable certificates of deposit.
 Nonparticipating investment contracts such as nonnegotiable certificates of deposit are reported at cost.

 Under existing Ohio statutes all investment earnings are assigned to the general fund unless statutorily required to be credited to a specific fund.
-By policy of the Board of Education, investment earnings are assigned to the general fund and the private-purpose trust funds.
-Interest revenue credited to the general fund during fiscal year 2019 amounted to \$204,613, which includes \$13,745 assigned from other District funds.
+By policy of the Board of Education, investment earnings are assigned to the general fund.
+Interest revenue credited to the general fund during fiscal year 2020 amounted to \$210,513, which includes \$79,304 assigned from other District funds.